iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 The product is not trying to win as a pure tracing or debugging tool.

-Its differentiation is that it is:
+Its differentiation comes from the fact that it is:

 - broader than LLM observability alone
 - designed to include APIs and data workflows, not only prompts and models